Watch out for these 5 early omicron symptoms, study says - NewsBreak

 Well, based on the top five symptoms according to the Zoe Covid Study , it might be hard to tell.

-The British symptom study utilized data uploaded to an app by residents of London, where omicron is spreading rapidly and is expected to be the dominant variant by Christmas, according to Professor Tim Spector, the study’s lead scientist.Scientists use ostrich cells to create masks that glow when they detect COVID-19
+The British symptom study utilized data uploaded to an app by residents of London, where omicron is spreading rapidly and is expected to be the dominant variant by Christmas, according to Professor Tim Spector, the study’s lead scientist.Knox County reports first case of omicron variant

 Researchers looked at symptoms reported between Oct.
 3-10 when the delta variant was dominant and compared those to the most recent period, Dec.
 3-10, when omicron was spreading rapidly.